joemiller/blog/content/post/2011-09-21-list-of-statsd-server-implementations.markdown

 Other interesting statsd-like projects that are not protocol compatible with the original Etsy statsd but may offer compelling features not found in other implementations:

-- [estatsd (opscode)](https://github.com/opscode/estatsd "estatsd (opscode)"): Erlang.
+- [estatsd (opscode)](https://github.com/opscode/estatsd): Erlang.
 Inspired by etsy's statsd but not protocol compatible.
-- [estatsd (fauxsoup)](https://github.com/fauxsoup/estatsd "estatsd (fauxsoup)"): Erlang.
+- [estatsd (fauxsoup)](https://github.com/fauxsoup/estatsd): Erlang.
 Fork of opscode's estatsd with a focus on multi-datacenters and high-scalability.

 Deprecated: